 Listing 13-1: A function to stand in for a hypothetical calculation that takes about two seconds to run

-Next, we have a main function that contains the parts of the workout app important for this example.
-This represents the code that the app would call when a user asks for a workout plan.
-Because the interaction with the app’s frontend isn’t relevant to the use of closures, we’re going to hardcode values representing inputs to our program and print the outputs.
+Next is the main function that contains the parts of the workout app important for this example.
+This function represents the code that the app will call when a user asks for a workout plan.
+Because the interaction with the app’s frontend isn’t relevant to the use of closures, we’ll hardcode values representing inputs to our program and print the outputs.

 The required inputs are:

-An intensity number from the user, specified when they request a workout to indicate whether they’d like a low intensity workout or a high intensity workout
+An intensity number from the user, which is specified when they request a workout to indicate whether they want a low-intensity workout or a high-intensity workout.

-A random number that will generate some variety in the workout plans
+A random number that will generate some variety in the workout plans.

 The output will be the recommended workout plan.
-Listing 13-2 shows the main function we’re going to use.
+Listing 13-2 shows the main function we’ll use:

-Filename: src/main.rs
+src/main.rs

 fn main() {